MicBallo67Gaming/WooporsServer/README.md

-# WooporsServer
+               # Woopors Server Source #
-This GitHub Repo is for Woopors Server hosted on codespace
+Please do not clone this repo for own thinks.
+This repo is only for hosting this server!!